-Arkansas Students in a Physical Fight CDC YRBSS, 2023
+Arkansas Students in a Physical Fight Okl. - 22.1% in 2019, No Data in 2023 CDC YRBSS, 2023

 Violence was not a common topic among key informants and focus group participants.
 However, some stakeholder feedback from parents, caregivers and youth showed increased concerns related to violence.